 Onboarding involves the actions you take as a supervisor to welcome, support, and manage the transition of a new employee.
 These actions help the employee feel engaged in work at UI and rapidly achieve performance expectations/goals.
-Onboarding at UI is considered to start with recruitment, and continue through the acceptance of an offer of employment and the first year of employment.
+Onboarding at Iowa starts with recruitment, and continues through the acceptance of an offer of employment and the first year of employment.

-To support you as a supervisor as you work with your staff member over the important first year of employment, you will receive occasional reminder emails about topics that you may wish to discuss that develop your relationship with staff.
+To support you as you work with your new employees over the important first year of employment, you will receive occasional reminder emails about topics that you may wish to discuss that develop your relationship with staff.
 Four themes that have been found to support employee engagement are used for the updates:

-- Engaging Work and Strategic Goal Alignment – Helping staff understand how their work supports the unit, college/division and UI helps them feel an integral member of the University
+- Engaging Work and Strategic Goal Alignment – Helping staff understand how their work supports the unit, college/division and UI helps them feel like a valued member of the University

 - Performance Expectations – Knowing what is expected and providing ongoing feedback helps staff develop skills and perform their best